-As mentioned earlier, the probability of a dielectric breakdown is likely as free charge can accumulate along the pore surfaces, enhancing the local electric field and potentially leading to a partial discharge.
+As mentioned earlier, the probability of a dielectric breakdown is likely as free charges and surface charges can accumulate along the pore surfaces, enhancing the local electric field and potentially leading to a partial discharge.
 In the materials tested here, dielectric breakdown did not occur during the poling, suggesting extensive partial discharge did not occur within the pores.
 These discharge events may be shielded from occurring due to mobile charges on the pore surfaces that are able to redistribute analogous to a hollow conductor in an electric field.
 This is a complex process that will depend on the electronic state of the internal pore surfaces, which is currently unknown.
 The fact that some electro-ceramics suffer rapid degradation in properties with increasing porosity, while others, like in this study, show retention of properties, suggests that this pore surface state likely varies significantly between material types.
 The ideal case would be when the properties of the inner surface of the pores are such that the apparent relative permittivity of the pore closely matches that of the bulk ceramic.
 Here, no field enhancements around the pore structures would be expected, minimising the likelihood of mechanical failure due to electric-field-induced stress distributions.